 Examples of fitted bathroom layouts

-If a fitted bathroom sounds just the type of thing you're after, why not browse our range of stunning fitted bathroom furniture today?
+If a fitted bathroom sounds just the type of thing you're after, why not browse our range of stunning fitted bathroom furniture from Reeves today?